pereirarodrigo/pereirarodrigo/README.md

 ## Interests

-I'm passionate about, and fully focused, in the academic world.
+I'm passionate about the academic world.
 I have a deep interest in artificial intelligence, more specifically in computational intelligence, which is a subfield of AI that's mainly concerned about a biologically-inspired approach to machine intelligence.
 As of now, I'm currently interested in (and researching about):

 * Spiking neural networks;
 * Computational learning theory;